 - There is an asexual spectrum.
 “Gray-A” is a general term for people on the boundaries between asexual and non-asexual, and “demisexual” is a related term (see recommended sites).
-“Ace” is used to refer to the entire spectrum, and “non-asexual” refers to people not on the spectrum.
+“Ace” is used to refer to the entire spectrum.
+There are a few words to refer to people not on the spectrum, including “non-asexual”, “allosexual” and “allo”.

-- There is a growing asexual community.
+- There is a significant asexual community.
 Primarily online, but also offline, there is a strong community with a well-developed discourse.

 - “Do you masturbate?”
 Some asexuals do and some don’t.
 This falls under the category of things that many people see as sexual, but which nonetheless does not require sexual attraction.
 No, it’s not really an appropriate question to ask someone.

 - “Are you sure your asexuality isn’t caused by hormones/immaturity/abuse/anxiety/prudishness/autism/etc?”
 Like most other things that exist, asexuality is surely caused by something.
-But there is little reason to believe that any of these particular things are causes, and yes there are scientific studies on that sort of thing.
-People often suggest causes as a way of dismissing asexuality.
+But there is little reason to believe that it is caused by any of these particular things, and yes there are scientific studies on that sort of thing.
+Often people suggest such causes as a way of dismissing asexuality.